aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** Derived from the [Terrain products](#Ch05.01).
 Processed using the workflow `egvtools::radius_function()`.
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
 After zonal statistics, file is rewritten to set layername.
-At the very end, layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.